Let's Go Swimming

 Set yourself up for success

-As long as you do a little prep, keep extra supplies on hand, and make sure to keep your stoma clean swimming is incredibly easy and safe!
+As long as you do a little prep, keep extra supplies on hand, and make sure to keep your stoma clean swimming with an ostomy is incredibly easy and safe!